charlesreid1/b-captain-hook/docs/index.md

 For example, suppose I performed a `push` action to a repository named `happy-giraffe`, and I was pushing commits to the `gh-pages` branch.
-Then the webhook sent to Captain Hook would contain this information, and Captain Hook would only look for the following scripts, and run them if present:
+The webhook sent to Captain Hook would contain this information, and Captain Hook would look for any webhooks with the following names, and run them if present:

 ```
 b-captain-hook/